sebastianSzarafin/GrassRendering/README.md

 </p>

 ## Introduction
 This is a project for *Computer Graphics 2022* course on Computer Science course.
-The application displays a small scenery which consists of 3D objects, some of them imported using [Assimp](https://learnopengl.com/Model-Loading/Assimp) library, and some of them implemented directly in code.
+The application is implemented on GPU with usage of OpenGL library.
+It displays a small scenery which consists of 3D objects, some of them imported using [Assimp](https://learnopengl.com/Model-Loading/Assimp) package, and some of them written directly in code.

+Starting this project there were defined crutial functionalities that needed to be implemented into the code, they are:

 ---